Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

 The asymptotic results from Lemma~\ref{thm:asymptotics-linear-regression} to compute $R$ and $L_2$ can now be used in conjunction with the above inequalities to find the upper and lower bounds on the adversarial risk.
 Hence, for any $1 \le p < 2$, the upper bound is the same as the upper bound obtained for $\ell_2$ attacks.
 However, there is a new multiplicative term in the lower bound.
 For instance, the $\ell_1$ adversarial risk is bounded by

-On the other hand, for $\ell_p$ adversarial attacks with $p>2$, we obtain an asymptotic upper bound that grows with $m^{1 - \frac{2}{p}}$.
+On the other hand, for $\ell_p$-adversarial attacks with $p>2$, we obtain an asymptotic upper bound that grows with $m^{1 - \frac{2}{p}}$.
 As an example, for $\ell_\infty$ attacks,

-In Figure~\ref{fig:double-descent-lp}(a) we illustrate the bounds obtained in this way.
-We note that the $\ell_\infty$ adversarial risk follows the upper bound closely.
+In Fig.~\ref{fig:double-descent-lp}(a) we illustrate the bounds obtained in this way.
+We note that the $\ell_\infty$-adversarial risk follows the upper bound closely.
 Moreover, Lemma~\ref{thm:relation-between-p-norm} implies that

-From Figure~\ref{fig:double-descent-lp}(b) we see that the $\ell_1$ norm of the estimated parameter seemingly follows the upper bound closely.
-The adversarial risk also seems to follow the upper bound closely.
+From Fig.~\ref{fig:double-descent-lp}(b) we see that the $\ell_1$-norm of the estimated parameter seems to follow the upper bound closely.
+At the same time, the adversarial risk is also close to the upper bound closely.
 Next, we provide some insight into this observation, by following the same steps used in the non-asymptotic analysis of the $\ell_2$ parameter norm.

 Lemma~\ref{thm:bounds-norm} show how $\|\Phi\beta\|_2$ concentrate around $\sqrt{\frac{n}{m}}\|\beta\|_2$.
-One might wonder whether similar concentration inequalities can be obtained also for the $\ell_1$ norm.
-In Figure~\ref{fig:conjecture-l1} we illustrate the experiments for both $\|\Phi\beta\|_1$ and $\|\Phi\beta\|_2$.
-The first plot just illustrate the results know from the $\ell_2$ norm (i.e. Lemma~\ref{thm:bounds-norm}) the second plot seem to suggest that the $\ell_1$ norm of the projection concentrates around $c\sqrt{n} \|\beta\|_2$.
+One might wonder whether similar concentration inequalities can be obtained also for the $\ell_1$-norm.
+In Fig.~\ref{fig:conjecture-l1} we illustrate the experiments for both $\|\Phi\beta\|_1$ and $\|\Phi\beta\|_2$.
+The first plot just illustrates the results known for the $\ell_2$-norm from Lemma~\ref{thm:bounds-norm}; the second plot suggests that the $\ell_1$-norm of the projection has mean $c\sqrt{n} \|\beta\|_2$.
 From the experiments, we also estimate that $c\approx 0.8$.
-We state this result as a conjecture.

-\begin{conjecture} Let $\Phi$ be a projection from $\R^m$ onto a random $n$-dimensional subspace uniformly sampled from $G(m, n)$.
-Let $\beta\in \R$.
-Then, there is a constant $c$ such that,
+We state this result as a conjecture. \begin{conjecture} Let $\beta\in \R$ and $\Phi$ be a projection from $\R^m$ onto a random $n$-dimensional subspace uniformly sampled from the Grassmannian manifold $G(m, n)$.
+Then, $\E{\Phi}{\|\Phi \beta\|_1} = c\sqrt{n} \|\beta\|_2$. \end{conjecture} Since $\|\Phi\beta\|_1 $ concentrates around its mean, the conjecture also implies a high probability statement.
+Indeed, in Appendix~\ref{sec:additional-proofs} it is proved that with probability greater than $1 - \exp(-t^2 n)$